killfrenzy96/KillFrenzyVRCAvatarKeyboard/README.md

 If you just wanted a simple version of the marker from this keyboard, I have packaged it up here: https://github.com/killfrenzy96/KillFrenzyVRCMarker

+If you wanted to try the Keyboard for yourself, you can check out the public avatar located in this world: https://www.vrchat.com/home/launch?worldId=wrld_49fc692a-6d11-49c4-9039-267abbfc6ec6

 # Prerequisites
 - Unity 2018.4.20f1
 - VRCSDK3